Ujstor/self-hosting-infrastructure-cluster/README.md

 This second iteration offers more granular control over the infrastructure that is created.
 It abstracts components into modules that can be reused and imported as source.

 Benefits include the ability to change infrastructure components in place, targeting specific components.
-For example, in earlier iterations, you might not have known which server would be destroyed
+For example, in earlier iterations, you might not have known which server would be destroyed.

 Old code is available in the [old_config branch](https://github.com/Ujstor/self-hosting-infrastructure-cluster/tree/old_config)

-***Check [docs](ujstor.github.io/self-hosting-infrastructure-cluster)for more detailed info.***
+***Check [docs](ujstor.github.io/self-hosting-infrastructure-cluster) for more detailed info.***
+Docs are work in progress.